 About the project

-Fish for the Future: Reconnecting the Northern Basin project seeks to improve connectivity across the northern Basin and deliver ecological outcomes by reinstating the movement and abundance of migratory native fish species.
+The Fish Passage: Reconnecting the Northern Basin project seeks to improve connectivity across the northern Basin and deliver ecological outcomes by reinstating the movement and abundance of migratory native fish species.

-This major infrastructure program aims to address barriers to fish passage at priority sites across the northern Basin, providing a connected ‘highway’ for native fish to migrate.
-Infrastructure solutions aiding fish migration will primarily be focussed on the construction of fishways.
+This major infrastructure project aims to address barriers to fish passage at priority sites across the northern Basin, providing a connected ‘highway’ for native fish to migrate.
+Infrastructure solutions aiding fish migration will be primarily focussed on the construction of fishways.

-The project is being delivered using a staged approach, with project development activities occurring in parallel with some early on-ground works.
+The project is being delivered using a staged approach, with project planning activities occurring in parallel with some early on-ground works.

 Project benefits